 2. Fees and Payment

-This document is in open format.
+This document is unlocked and in .doc format.
 Either enter the requisite details in the highlighted fields or adjust the wording to suit your purposes.

-Once you have purchased access to the appropriate document folder click on the “Download Document” button below.
+Once you have purchased access to the appropriate document folder click on the “Download Document” link below.
 You will be asked what you want to do with the file.
 It is recommended that you save the document to a location of your choice prior to viewing.